OT-OpenTwin/OpenTwin/Documentation/Developer/ui_api/graphics_editor.rst

 The add connection action is sent when the user has created a valid connection in the Graphics Editor.
 A valid connection is a connection that has a valid origin and destination item and the origin and destination are not equal.

+.. _add_connection_to_connection_callback:

+Add Connection To Connection Callback
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. list-table:: Action Parameters
+   :header-rows: 1

+   * - Action Parameter
+     - Type
+     - Description
+   * - OT_ACTION_PARAM_GRAPHICSEDITOR_Package
+     - ot::GraphicsConnectionPackage
+     - Package containing all connections and the editor name.
+Note that the connection destination UID is the targeted connection and the destination connectable name is always empty.
+   * - OT_ACTION_PARAM_POSITION
+     - ot::Point2DD
+     - The new control point.
+This is the location the user pressed with the mouse at.
+Here the new intersection item should be placed at when needed.

+The add connection to connection action is sent when the user has created a valid connection in the Graphics Editor.
+A valid connection is a connection that has a valid origin item and valid connection item as destination.

 .. _item_changed_callback: